Asian Dust: Restrictions on outdoor activities

 Due to the concerning health effects, residents of affected regions have reduced their exposure to Asian dust by refraining from outdoor activities.
 Despite the temperature rise to warm levels during spring season, popular outdoor destinations are empty on days with yellow dust advisory or warning.
 According to a survey in 2019, 97% of Koreans reported that they suffered from physical or mental distress due to Asian dust including fine dust during the time of the survey.

 Since children are among the most vulnerable to fine dust particles, affected countries have come up with measures to minimize the detrimental effects on children; in 2017, South Korea's Ministry of Education have required all primary to high schools to create indoor spaces for sports and outdoor activities.
 Similar efforts are arising in professional sports.
-The Korea Baseball Organization recently changed its regulations to cancel or suspend professional games during a severe fine dust warning.
+In 2019, the Korea Baseball Organization changed its regulations to cancel or suspend professional games during a severe fine dust warning.